Arthritis & Joint Problems

-Remedial diet plan for any dog suffering from arthritis or chronic joint problems.
-Make your best friend’s arthritis more manageable and his or her life more comfortable!
+Feeding guide and diet plan for any dog suffering from arthritis or chronic joint problems

 - Canine Nutritionist-approved

-- Overview of canine arthritis, its causes, symptoms and management
+- Overview of canine arthritis, its causes and management

 - Dietary adjustments and guidelines to help manage your dog’s arthritis or joint problems